PowerShell/PowerShell-RFC/2-Draft-Accepted/RFC00NN-PowerShellCore-Installer-Module.md

 # PowerShellCore Installer/Utility Module

-A module called `PowerShellCore` that ships on the Gallery and eases installation and configuration of PowerShell Core on Windows.
+A PackageManagement provider called `PowerShellCoreProvider` that ships on the [PowerShell Gallery](https://powershellgallery.com/) and eases installation and configuration of PowerShell Core on Windows.

 ## Motivation

 Installation and configuration of PowerShell Core on Windows is tricky due to the wide range of Windows versions that we support (7-10 and Server 2008R2-2016) and because of the usage of some "system" concepts shared by Windows PowerShell like the WinRM remoting plugin.

 ## Goals

 * I can install PowerShell Core across all supported versions of Windows and Windows PowerShell *at scale*.
 * I can install PowerShell Core on certain versions of Windows and Windows PowerShell without remembering highly arcane commands or manually downloading a package from a well-known location.
+* I can update PowerShell Core in-place after it's already been installed.
 * I can uninstall PowerShell Core using Windows PowerShell
 * I can register PowerShell Core as a WinRM remoting endpoint across all supported versions of Windows and Windows PowerShell *at scale*.

 ## Specification

-Ship a module on Gallery called `PowerShellCore` which contains the following cmdlets:
+Ship a module on Gallery called `PowerShellCoreProvider` which contains the following cmdlets:

 * Install-PowerShellCore
   * Download and install the latest PowerShell Core MSI and install it using the MSI PackageManagement provider